 Prismacolor Premier Soft Core Pencils (set of 72)

 Prismacolor Premier is considered by many to be ideal for beginners as well as the best colored pencils for coloring books.
-They're a low price per pencil ($.50 when you buy this set of 150!) and are made of soft wax; they blend well with a buttery application.
+They're a low price per pencil (only about $0.60 per pencil when you buy this set of 150!) and are made of soft wax; they blend well with a buttery application.
 So, if you just bought your first coloring book, try out this set.

 Derwent Colorsoft Pencils (set of 24)